toddledev/documentation/docs/18-guides/99-contribution/index.md

 - **Use present tense and use active voice**: Address the reader directly ("you")

 ::: tip
-Use the active voice to provide clear instructions using "you".
+Use the active voice to provide clear instructions using "you" where possible.
 For example:

 - **Do this**: You can click the `+` button to add a new action._
 - **Do not do this**: _The `+` button can be clicked to add a new action._